Roy Campanella: Negro leagues

 Of mixed race, Campanella was prohibited from MLB play as a result of the baseball color line.
 In 1937, at the age of 15, he began playing Negro league baseball for the Washington Elite Giants on weekends, subsequently dropping out of high school a few months later on his 16th birthday so he could play full time.
 The Elite Giants moved to Baltimore the following year, and Campanella became a star player with the team until 1945.

 Mexican and Venezuelan leagues

 During the 1942 season, Campanella left the Baltimore Elite Giants after a spat with owner Tom Wilson.
-He played the rest of the season and the following 1943 season in the Mexican League with the Monterrey Sultans.
+He played the rest of the season and the following 1943 season in the Mexican League with the Sultanes de Monterrey.
 Lázaro Salazar, the team's manager, told Campanella that one day he would play at the major league level.
 Campanella subsequently returned to the Elite Giants for the 1944–45 seasons.

 In 1946, Campanella played in the newly formed Venezuelan Professional Baseball League on the Sabios de Vargas team, which he was co-coach and led to the league championship.